Attention is a trainable skill!

 Attention Training Tools

 Our favourite tool for attention training is Interactive Metronome.
 15 one-hour sessions (3-5 times per week) can completely change a kid’s life.
 In as little as three weeks, your child could be doing so much better in school, sports, and in life.
-Interactive Metronome can be done in our Langley office or you can do it in your home with IM-Home.
+Interactive Metronome can be done in our Langley or Abbotsford offices or you can do it in your home with IM-Home.

 We use Interactive Metronome with kids who are just struggling a bit with focus, those diagnosed with Attention Deficit Disorder (ADD), and even those with ADHD including severe hyperactivity.

 Want to know more?
 Click here to read research and be sure to watch the great video on the importance of timing in the brain.